Tmanuk/love-and-dread/README.md

-# Love & Dread (Advanced)
+# Love & Dread (Preview Build)
-This is the full interactive version of the game with room logic and character powers.
+A 61% completed version of the game for early testing.